Blog Post

 Google Business Profile

-Google Business Profiles hold a lot of weight when it comes to SEO.
-GMB is a social tool for business, a directory and part of Google search itself.
+A Google Business Profile carries a lot of weight in optimisation.
+GBP is a social tool for businesses, a directory, and part of Google Search itself.

-Using the Google Business Profile tool, a business owner can update their listing on Google Maps and on the sidebar of the Google results page, which appears when someone places a local search.
+Using the Google Business Profile tool, a business owner can update their listing on Google Maps and in the sidebar of Google search results, which appears when someone performs a local search.

 Within the tool, complete every field to keep visitors informed.
 And encourage Google reviews.